paulomonteir0o/Teleportation-system/README.md

 # Teleportation-system
-Teleportation system for Spigot or Bukkit 1.8.x with json. by @paulomonteir0o
+Teleportation system for Spigot 1.8.x with json. by @paulomonteir0o